royalPanic/Arduino-Autonomous-Car/README.md

 ## Wiring of the Kit:
 This part, somewhat unsurprisingly, is going to be one of the more difficult parts of the project, seeing as though there were absolutely no instructions provided regarding this step.

+Firstly, let's take a look at the components we're working with:
+### The Arduino UNO Board:
+The Arduino UNO is a consumer microcontroller board that allows you to deploy code on a small prototyping scale with no risk of permanent change or damage, and is best suited for smaller projects like the ones we're doing.

 ## Coding:
 The code is actually one of the simpler parts of the project, it's easy to make and update, and leaves some room for customization if you know your way around C.